HomeAidePi-Alpha/MovieApplication/README.md

 Like other parts of the application, the Postgres database, along with pgAdmin4, are containerized and can be found in the *docker-compose.yml* file.

-### springboot-backend (REST API)
+### Spring Boot backend (REST API)

-This is a Spring Boot based application that connects to a database and exposes the REST endpoints.
-These endpoints can be consumed by the frontend.
+This is a Spring Boot based application that connects to a database and exposes REST endpoints.
+These endpoints are consumed by a potential frontend.
 It supports multiple HTTP REST methods like GET, POST, PUT and DELETE.

 The backend is housed on [localhost:8080](http://localhost:8080) followed by a REST endpoint. <br>